Quintessentially British brands: The Virgin experience and how to brand it like Branson

 Over the years, Virgin has encountered its fair share of struggles.
-There were a series of brand problems in the mid-90s, including Virgin Cola, Virgin Brides, and even Virgin Cosmetics.
+There were a series of brand problems in the mid-90s, including Virgin Cola, Virgin Brides, Virgin Radio and even Virgin Cosmetics.
 However, for every spectacular failure in the Virgin brand’s attempt to own the consumer world, there’s been another incredible success.

 In 1997, Virgin Trains was launched, and quickly became the most criticised operator on the railways.
 Yet, despite a shaky start, Virgin Trains are still on the tracks today.